Compare any two graphics cards:

 Intro

-Compare those specs to the Radeon R9 290X, which comes with a clock speed of 800 MHz and a GDDR5 memory frequency of 1250 MHz.
+Compare those specifications to the Radeon R9 290X, which has a core clock speed of 800 MHz and a GDDR5 memory frequency of 1250 MHz.
 It also makes use of a 512-bit bus, and uses a 28 nm design.
-It features 2816 SPUs, 176 Texture Address Units, and 64 Raster Operation Units.
+It is comprised of 2816 SPUs, 176 Texture Address Units, and 64 Raster Operation Units.

 Display Graphs